MuhammadArham-43/DLLIntenship21/README.md

 # DLLInternship21
-FastAI Colab Notebooks and Personal Projects saved in this repository.
+Colab Notebooks and Datasets for implementing Semantic Legal Search for TUKL-Internship.